 This module builds on the work of module 3 with further case study visits and reflection of one’s own practice.
 Where module 3 encouraged a study of an initiative that arises out theory and practice that is unfamiliar to the student, and encourages a ‘compare and contrast’ approach with more familiar approaches to the study, this module can take a different form.
-Students can begin to link this module to their dissertation planning (should they go on to undertake the MA) and undertake studies of initiatives that are addressing similar issues to those intended as the focus of the research for the dissertation.

 Module 6: Communicating Holistic Approaches

 This module ensures both breadth and depth of knowledge by consolidating the participants’ understanding of the theoretical underpinning of a range of holistic approaches, i.e., not just the one they may currently practice or be focusing on for their dissertation.
 By studying both theories and examples of practice, drawn from module 3, participants will be in a good position to compare and contrast approaches and broaden their repertoire of explanatory frameworks.
 This module also focuses on communicating about holistic approaches.
 Communication styles practiced will include: sharing expertise across different traditions of holistic practice; deliberative practice and consultation with stakeholders; writing for different age groups; writing for the lay public; press releases; using social media; and producing education or marketing materials.

 (NOTE: THE FOLLOWING MODULES ARE NOT CURRENTLY AVAILABLE BUT ARE BEING RENEGOTIATED.
 CONTACT COURSE LEADER FOR MORE INFORMATION (May 2019)).